GrosSacASac/DOM99/readme.md

 DOM99 itself is secure.
 It does nothing by itself really.
 It is only a framework to organize your view. `D.vr` uses textContent or value by default.

 If you apply the general tips above you know that you have to check if the clients browser have all features you need to run your software before running it.
 You also validate input on the server etc, etc. There are tons of blogs about security out there.

-###Transpile to ES5 yourself

-  1. Download node.js at https://nodejs.org/en/
-  2. Open the node.js command prompt and go in the directory with the dom99.js file
-  3. Download Babel, find out how at http://babeljs.io/docs/usage/cli/.
-  4. Use this command `babel js/dom99.js --compact true --remove-comments -o js/dom99.es5.compact.js
-  5. Now use dom99.es5.compact.js in your production.

 ##History